Angelita D. Reyes, PhD

 Mattie Cowan is a life-long resident of Halifax County, Virginia.
 She attended Danville Community College where she studied Business Administration.
 Cowan recently retired from CenturyLink Telecommunications with 39 years of service in management positions.
 Cowan is active in the business community and serves as vice-chair of the Halifax County Planning Commission; she is president of the Halifax County Business and Professional Council; and past president of several community organizations.
 She was appointed by Virginia Governor Ralph Northam to serve on the Henrietta Lacks Commission, which will develop the Henrietta Lacks Life Sciences Center.
 Cells taken from Henrietta Lacks, an African American who lived in Halifax County, formed an immortal cell line in global medical research.
 Mattie Cowan brings her business expertise and extensive organizational skills to the Board.

 Inez Arnett-Ferrer recently retired to southern Virginia from New York City after 39 years in project management, staff development, and organizational leadership.
 She earned her Bachelor of Business Administration degree from Iona College in New York.
 Through diligence and commitment to her profession, she attained a Six Sigma Black Belt in Business.
 Inez brings a skill set in management that inspires and sustains peak performance.
 In addition to volunteering as a computer teacher for senior citizens and serving as the Executive Director of a community children’s summer camp, Inez is excited about LIA.
 She is enthusiastically a part of “bridging our communities” in her new home place.
+With her husband, Allan Ferrer, Inez is the recipient of the 2019 Mecklenburg County NAACP Certificate of Appreciation for Community Service.

-Doris Hester is a native of Clarksville, Virginia and graduated from the HBCU, St. Paul’s College in Lawrenceville, Virginia.
+Doris Hester was a native of Clarksville, Virginia and graduated from the HBCU, St. Paul’s College in Lawrenceville, Virginia.
 She received her Master of Arts degree in Higher Education from Longwood University and a Master of Arts degree in Education Mathematics from Syracuse University.
 Retired, Mrs. Hester practiced as a teacher and high school principal in Virginia for more than forty years.
 Her extensive range of participation and policy-making within community agencies include serving on the Board of Directors of the YMCA, the Sixth Multi-Jurisdictional Grand Jury, and the United Negro College Fund committee.
-Mrs. Hester is an anchor in Mecklenburg County, Virginia for bridging communities in diversity, patience, and understanding.
+Mrs. Hester was an anchor in Mecklenburg County, Virginia for bridging communities in diversity, patience, and understanding.

 Douglas Sydnor, FAIA